Damar Hamlin is "beginning to awaken," doctors say in latest update on his recovery from cardiac arrest

 The game was postponed and later suspended.

 "The first question he wrote when he started to awaken was, 'Did we win (the game)?'"
-It's not only that the lights are on, but we know he's home," Pritts said.
+It's not only that the lights are on, but we know he's home," Pritts said, adding that Hamlin was told he "won the game of life."

 As fans nationwide poured out support, some wondered if Hamlin had a condition called commotio cordis.